huljar/sheet-music/README.md

-# Guitar Tabs
+# Sheet Music

-This is a collection of guitar tabs that I have written using MusiXTeX.
+This is a collection of guitar tabs and other sheet music that I have written using MusiXTeX.